 What are lapel pins used for?
 A lapel pin is a small, ornamental pin classically worn on outerwear and accessory items like jacket lapels and handbags.
 These pins are often artistically designed, made from hard or soft enamel and through a variety of crafting processes.
 Lapel pins can be worn for simple aesthetic reasons, or as a means of demonstrating affiliation to a specific organization or cause.

 Designing a pin starts with your idea or sketch.
 Artwork will be created by your pin designer and a proof will be sent to you for your review and approval.

-A proof is created to ensure your ideas best reflect your final design.
-Proofs are the best way to make sure all the spelling, colors and sizes are accurate and approved by you.
+A proof is created to ensure your ideas reflect your final design.
+Proofs are the way to make sure all the spelling, colors and sizes are accurate and approved by you.

 What style should you choose?
-Sometimes requesting samples is the way to decide on the best pin style that compliments your design.
+Sometimes requesting samples is the way to decide on the pin style that compliments your image.

-Why is quantity on this top ten list?
-When ordering a custom pin, the quantity will dictate the price per piece along with the size and enamel style.
+Why is a quantity on this top ten list?
+When ordering a custom pin, the quantity will dictate the price per piece along with the size and style.